marceloinsabralde/SYNCHRO-EVM/README.md

 ```

 Notes:
-- if you just want to run the MSTest (unit tests), cd into `SYNCHROPerformNextGen.Tests` then re-run `dotnet test`
+- if you just want to run the MSTest (unit tests), cd into `Kumara.Tests` then re-run `dotnet test`
-- if you just want to run the Reqnroll (BDD scenarios), cd into `SYNCHROPerformNextGen.Scenarios` then re-run `dotnet test`
+- if you just want to run the Reqnroll (BDD scenarios), cd into `Kumara.Scenarios` then re-run `dotnet test`
 - you may wish to simply use the 'Play Button' style feature of your favourite IDE for this.

 ## Running the app

-From the root directory of the solution run `dotnet run --project SYNCHROPerformNextGen.WebApi`
+From the root directory of the solution run `dotnet run --project Kumara.WebApi`
 Then visit https://localhost:7029/swagger/index.html to view in browser.

 Notes: